Hafsa-Waseem/dev-roast-app/README.md

-# 🔥 Dev Roast App - AI-Powered Fun for Developers
+# 🔥 haas.fry - AI-Powered Fun for Developers

-Welcome to **Dev Roast App**, a developer-focused, AI-powered platform where you can roast yourself, your favorite programming language, or simply enjoy tech humor — all in good fun!
+Welcome to **haas.fry**, a developer-focused, AI-powered platform where you can roast yourself, your favorite programming language, or simply enjoy tech humor — all in good fun!
 Built with **Next.js**, **TypeScript**, **TailwindCSS**, and **Firebase**, this project blends modern web tech with AI-generated entertainment for the developer community.

 ---